8th Oct 2017 – URGENT – Very Important Message for All Clinical Staff Involved in the Treatment of Sleep Apnoea

-PLEASE UPDATE YOURSELF WITH THE LATEST VERSION OF THE DVLA RULES–Assessing fitness to drive-a guide for medical professionals-June 2017, as there have been changes and the differentiation between OSA and OSAS is now in use.
+PLEASE UPDATE YOURSELF WITH THE NEW VERSION OF THE DVLA RULES–Assessing fitness to drive-a guide for medical professionals-October 2017, as there has been a major clarification of the rules now in use.

 DO NOT ADVISE PATIENTS TO PHONE THE DVLA UNDER ANY CIRCUMSTANCES AS THEY MAY WELL LOSE THEIR DRIVING LICENCE UNNECCESSARILY.
 THEY SHOULD ONLY CONTACT THE DVLA IN WRITING, BUT WITH YOUR HELP AND ADVICE!